ajna-finance/ajna-grants/src/GRANT_FUND.md

 # Ajna Grant Coordination Fund

 As a decentralized protocol with no external governance, Ajna requires a sustainable mechanism by which to coordinate ecosystem growth in a scalable and decentralized way.
 The grant coordination mechanism is premised upon the idea that the AJNA token has value from the buy and burn mechanism.
-Upon launch, the Ajna community will be given a fixed portion of the total AJNA token supply, which will be held and distributed by the Grant Coordinartion Fund.
+Upon launch, the Ajna community will be given a fixed portion of the total AJNA token supply, which will be held and distributed by the Grant Coordination Fund.

 ## Design